 3. Don’t be afraid

-You will fall.
+Spoiler alert: You will fall.
 And you will fall a lot!
 But don’t let that stop you!
-In the words of the Batman’s trusty friend and butler, Alfred Pennyworth: “Why do we fall sir?
+In the words of the Batman’s trusty butler, Alfred Pennyworth: “Why do we fall sir?
 So we can learn to pick ourselves up.”

 4. Learn to take a fall

-While it doesn’t look pretty when they take a tumble, stuntmen and skateboarders are expert when it comes to take a fall.
+While it doesn’t look pretty when they take a tumble, stuntmen and skateboarders are experts when it comes to wiping out.
 Ask your instructor or coach to teach you.
-Learning how to fall will help you avoid getting injured.
+Learning how to fall will help you avoid injuries.

 5. Don’t look at your feet

 Always look forward.
 It just like taking dance lessons.
-You look at your partner or instructor and not below so you don’t crash into others.
+You look at your partner or instructor and not below so you don’t wipe out or crash into others.

 6. Tackle the waves you know you can tackle

 There are a handful of videos and stories online about high school kids and knucklehead fans challenging – and trash talking–professional basketball players.
 And every time, they end up getting beat and humiliated.
 Lesson here: Don’t bite more than you can chew.

 It could be an actual life vest or a metaphorical one.
 You need thicker skin to succeed and survive in sports and in life.